moskytw/clime/README.rst

 Usage
 -----

-Here is the basic usage of Clime.
+Below illustrates the basic usage of Clime.

 You have two different ways to use Clime.